HCM City – Da Nang via Phong Nha – 13 Days

 (G) a higher end accommodation option in the village on the river.

-Phong Nha township on the banks of the Son River is part of Phong Nha-Kẻ Bàng National Park, a UNESCO World Heritage Site.
+Phong Nha township on the banks of the Son River is part of Phong Nha-Kẻ Bà ng National Park, a UNESCO’s World Heritage Site

 Attractions include numerous caves to explore.
-Phong Nha Cave is a leisurely river cruise through caves under the mountains and Paradise Cave, a little more traditional dry cave is cheap and readily accessible.
-At the high end Hang Son Doong is reportedly the world’s largest cave with its own very unique ecosystem and a four day commitment far from cheap to explore.
+Phong Nha Cave a leisurely river cruise though caves under the mountains and Paradise a little more traditional dry cave are cheap and readily accessible.
+At the high end Hang Son Doong is reportedly the world’s largest cave with its own very unique ecosystem and a four day commitment, far from cheap to explore.

-Also of note the limestone and bauxite monoliths rising from a vast floodplain where the land sections in the making of King Kong were filmed makes part of a great motorcycling day loop.
+Also of note the limestone and bauxite monoliths rising from a vast floodplain to the North, were the land sections in the filming of King Kong.
+This area is a great motorcycling day loop from the township.

 Distance: 240 kms